 After a long day of work and sitting in your chair for numerous hours, it may also be useful to do some stretches.
 Take a look at our Best Stretches After Sitting blog for some key strecthing movements to keep your posture in tact.

 Try a New Activity

 Many people will be reluctant to start something new.
 You may find yourself stuck in a monotonous weekly routine of watching television, browsing social media and completing daily chores during your spare time.
 Why not change that?

-The British Heart Foundation has an information section on their website with contact details to join new sports teams near you.
-Or if you need advice on building your own sports team, Club Matters can point you in the right direction.
+And for when restircions don't apply, The British Heart Foundation has an information section on their website with contact details to join new sports teams near you.
 Joining a running club, local sports team, or signing up to a gym comes with plenty of advantages on top of keeping fit.
 There’s also opportunity to make new friends, develop a skill and meet personal goals.
 Whether it’s taking up tennis or starting weekly swimming classes with a friend, the focus, variety and sense of achievement will improve your mental well-being.

 Plan a Camping Trip

 At this moment in time, holidays and weekends away are ultimately on hold.
 But planning a trip for the futue and having something to look forward to is a key essential to happiness and could help steer the blues away.
 So why not look ahead and plan an exciting getaway?